compsys-progtools/spring2024/syllabus/communication.md

 ## Announcements

-Announcements will be made via GitHub Release.
-You can view them [online in the releases page](https://github.com/introcompsys/fall2023/releases) or you can get notifications by watching the repository, choosing "Releases" under custom [see GitHub docs for instructions with screenshots](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).
-You can choose GitHub only or e-mail notificaiton [from the notification settings page](https://github.com/settings/notifications)
+Announcements will be made via {term}`GitHub` Release.
+You can view them [online in the releases page](https://github.com/introcompsys/fall2023/releases) or you can get notifications by watching the {term}`repository`, choosing "Releases" under custom [see GitHub docs for instructions with screenshots](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).
+You can choose {term}`GitHub` only or e-mail notificaiton [from the notification settings page](https://github.com/settings/notifications)

 ```{warning}
 For the first few classes they will be made by BrightSpace too, but that will stop